hfleitas/polarbear/README.md

 1. [AzureActivity.kql](AzureActivity.kql)
 2. [AADManagedIdentitySignInLogs.kql](AADManagedIdentitySignInLogs.kql)

-Log Analytics Workspaces allow Export of standard table to Eventhub Namespace, one hub per table.
+Log Analytics Workspaces allow Export of standard table to Eventhub Namespace, one Eventhub per table, 10 hubs max per namespace.
 An export rule is created in log analytics workspace per table to the destined hub.
 Then, in ADX Web-UI (KWE), use the Get-Data UI wizard to create a data connection from the eventhub to a new or existing table and mapping.

 In this case the following tables land as a single column (records - of dynamic datatype) and the table gets transformed by a kql function to automatically expand into individual columns for analytics on a derived target table.
 This transformation occurs automatically per batches pulled from the hub on the intervals of the batching ingestion policy.